 Let’s have a look at one of these predictors – contempt.
 Contempt is, by definition, a way of communicating superiority and disrespect.
 In relationships, contempt can be used to attack a person’s character or even as a subtle sneer which ultimately deteriorates trust and causes resentment and emotional distance in a relationship.
 When contempt becomes a pattern of behaviour over time, it is often not apparent until it is too late and the effects of the damage it has caused results in the end of a relationship.
 The reason for this is because of the emotional distancing that starts to take place in the relationship due to the imbalance between both partners as the one exerts their message of superiority of the other through these messages of contempt.

 So, how do you avoid contempt in your relationship?

 Make sure to create an atmosphere where there is mutual respect and admiration for one another

 Be mindful of placing yourself above your partner when communicating (superior talk), e.g.,“I knew how to do that at 18, when are you going to learn?”

 Be aware of your non-verbal gestures such as eye rolling or turning your mouth down when in conversation

 Communication skills can turn a relationship around and change all these predictors that contribute to a marriage failing.
 When you break the negative patterns that have got a hold on either or both of you and you learn to start afresh with the same communication styles there can be conflict resolution and emotion re-connection.
-The cost of relationship therapy far outweighs the cost of divorce, let alone the emotional cost for which there is no price we can attach so commit to renewing what you have and let a new chapter begin!
+The cost of marriage counselling far outweighs the cost of divorce, let alone the emotional cost for which there is no price we can attach so commit to renewing what you have and let a new chapter begin!